RobertCraigie/prisma-client-py/docs/reference/model-actions.md

 All query operations are the *exact* same as with [client-based access](./operations.md).

-Converting client-based access operations to model-based access operations simply requires changing calls like: `conn.user` to `User.prisma()`.
+Converting client-based access operations to model-based access operations simply requires changing calls like: `db.user` to `User.prisma()`.

 ### Examples